 It is notable that the M9 has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the M9 and the RX100 V have been discontinued, but can regularly be found used on ebay.
 The M9 was replaced by the Leica M Typ 240, while the RX100 V was followed by the Sony RX100 VI.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M9 Manual (free pdf) or the online Sony RX100 V Manual.
+Further information on the features and operation of the M9 and RX100 V can be found, respectively, in the Leica M9 Manual (free pdf) or the online Sony RX100 V Manual.

 So what is the bottom line?
 Is the Leica M9 better than the Sony RX100 V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.